-You can use the SN550 right out of the box, no software driver needed.
-It, however, does come with WD SSD Dashboard software that you can use to check on the drive’s condition, test its performance, upgrade its firmware, and so on.
+You can use the SN550 right out of the box -- no software driver is needed.
+It, however, does come with WD SSD Dashboard software that you can use to check on the drive's condition, test its performance, upgrade its firmware, and so on.

-You can also use the software to figure out the health status of the drive, namely the number of writes it has left.
+You can also use the software to figure out the drive's health status, namely the number of writes it has left.

-The new drive shares the same level of endurance as the previous model, which is 150 TBW for each 250GB of capacity.
+The new drive shares the same endurance level as the previous model, which is 150 TBW for each 250GB of capacity.
 So on the 1TB, you can write up to 600TB of data before the drive becomes unreliable.

 This endurance is not the highest I've seen but on par with high-end NVMe SSDs and higher than all consumer-grade SATA SSDs.
 Take the 250GB version as an example; you'll have to write 80GB to it per day and every day for more than five years before the drive runs out of writes.

 Eighty GB, or two Blueray disks worth of storage space, is a massive amount of data, a lot more than most of us need to write each day.

 WD Blue SN550’s performance: Fast for home use